AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 - userid is the login id you want to use for your VM
 - password is a very strong password you want to use for the userid above.
 Azure will force you to have a long, strong password

+NOTE:  if you chose PowerShell instead of bash for the cloud shell type, you'll need to replace the '\''s in the command above with backticks (`).

 This will create a VM with the iot edge runtime already installed and assign it the DNS name [vm name].[location].cloudapp.azure.com   (for example steveiotedgevm.centralus.cloudapp.azure.com).
 This DNS/FQDN is the reason your VM name must be globally unique.

 NOTE:  note the DNS name of your VM, as you will use that later in the IoT Edge setup and to point your MXChip at it